 Once complete, the trail project is set to capture nationwide demand for outdoor adventure, winding through Mount Sam State Forest and the Oriental Claims Historic Area parkland.
 The project will boost Omeo’s reputation as an all-year-round tourism destination with the first trail expected to be ready by March next year.

 The Omeo Mountain Bike Trails project will create 17 full-time construction jobs across both stages.
 Once completed, the trails will create 20 new full-time jobs in the first year.

-The Government’s funding is provided through the Regional Tourism Infrastructure Fund and the Regional Tourism Investment Fund, with support from East Gippsland Shire Council and the Commonwealth Government.
+The Government’s funding is provided through the Regional Tourism Infrastructure Fund and the Regional Tourism Investment Fund, with support from East Gippsland Shire Council and the Australian Government.

 The Victorian Government’s Regional Tourism Investment Fund is helping entice more visitors to Victoria’s regions, driving private investment and accelerating the recovery of the tourism sector.
 For more information visit Regional Tourism Investment Fund.